Kkolecki/github-apitask/README.md

 'GET /github/{username}/repositories'

-Zwraca listę publicznych repozytorów użytkownika:
-Repozytorium zawiera:
+Returns a list of the user's public repositories.
+Each repository includes:

 - repositoryName
 - ownerLogin
-- branches[], które zawierają:
+- branches[], each containing:
   - name
   - lastCommitSha

-## Obsługa błędów
+## Error Handling
-W przypadku nieistniejącego użytkownika GitHub, aplikacja zwraca 404 w formacie:
+If the GitHub user does not exist, the application returns a 404 error in the following format:

     "status": 404,
     "message": "User not found"

-# Urochamianie projeku lokalnie
+# Running the Project
-### Wymagania
+### Requirements
 - Java 21
 - Maven

-### Uruchomienie
+### Running
-Uruchomienie aplikacji w IDE poprzed uruchomienie klasy GithubApiApplication

-lub
+Run the application in IDE by executing the GithubApiApplication class or use:

     ./mvnw spring-boot:run

 # Test

-Został zaimplementowany jeden test integracyjny GitHubApiIntegrationTest, który:
-- Weryfikuje popraną odpowiedź, "200 OK", dla instniejącego użytkownika
-- Sprawdz czy repozytoria i branche są zwrócone poprawnie
-- Działa na realnym API GitHub zamiast używania mocków
+An integration test GitHubApiIntegrationTest has been implemented, which:
+- Verifies a successful 200 OK response for an existing user
+- Checks if repositories and branches are returned correctly
+- Uses the real GitHub API instead of mocks